Alaris-Org/Alaris/doc/README.md

-Namecoin Core
+Alaris Core
 ==============

 Setup
 ---------------------
-[Namecoin Core](http://namecoin.org/) is the official Namecoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Namecoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Alaris Core](http://alaris.org/) is the official Alaris client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Alaris transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------
-The following are some helpful notes on how to run Namecoin on your native platform.
+The following are some helpful notes on how to run Alaris on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/namecoin-qt` (GUI) or
+- `bin/alaris-qt` (GUI) or
-- `bin/namecoind` (headless)
+- `bin/alarisd` (headless)

 ### Windows

-Unpack the files into a directory, and then run namecoin-qt.exe.
+Unpack the files into a directory, and then run alaris-qt.exe.

 ### OS X

-Drag Namecoin-Qt to your applications folder, and then run Namecoin-Qt.
+Drag Alaris-Qt to your applications folder, and then run Alaris-Qt.

 ### Need Help?

-* See the documentation at the [Namecoin Site](https://namecoin.org) for help and more information.
+* See the documentation at the [Alaris Site](https://alaris.org) for help and more information.
-* Ask for help on [#namecoin](http://webchat.freenode.net?channels=namecoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=namecoin).
+* Ask for help on [#alaris](http://webchat.freenode.net?channels=alaris) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=alaris).
-* Ask for help on the [Namecoin forums](https://forum.namecoin.info/index.php), in the [Technical Support board](https://forum.namecoin.info/viewforum.php?f=7).
+* Ask for help on the [Alaris forums](https://forum.alaris.info/index.php), in the [Technical Support board](https://forum.alaris.info/viewforum.php?f=7).

 Building
 ---------------------